YilinGao/Angular-Tutorial/README.md

 1. When defining routes in the RouterModule, you can pass a `data` property to a route.

     The `data` property is a place to store arbitrary data associated with this specific route.
 The data property is accessible within each activated route.
 Use it to store items such as **page titles, breadcrumb text, and other read-only, static data**.
-You'll use the resolve guard to retrieve dynamic data later in the guide.
+You'll use the resolve guard (see the part for route guards) to retrieve dynamic data later in the guide.

     Maybe I can change how our UI implements its breadcrumb?
 Dunno, need to look into this more... at least a new idea.
 It doesn't seem like a high priority though, the current way works fine.